molgenis/molgenis-service-armadillo/docs/upgrade-3-4.md

 ### 2.2 Check docker images

-First:

-- Stop all profiles through Armadillo UI.
+First stop all profiles through the Armadillo UI.
-- While at it change the image names to their rock images as mentioned in step 1.
-  You may choose to skip this step, considering it's reiterated in step 7.

 Now that the profiles are not running you can delete the old versions of their docker images.